Berlin

 Mitte concentrates the essentials (Brandenburg Gate, Museumsinsel, Unter den Linden) and historic palaces.
 The Hotel Adlon Kempinski occupies the mythic spot facing the Brandenburg Gate, the address that has seen heads of state and stars parade since 1907.
 The Gorki Apartments play a different tune: Berlin buildings between galleries and Mauerpark, loft spirit with discreet hotel service.

-Potsdamer Platz suits short and efficient stays: everything is new, functional, without particular soul but perfectly oiled.
+Potsdamer Platz suits short, efficient stays: everything is new, functional, without particular soul but perfectly oiled.
 The Ritz-Carlton deploys its transatlantic service there, The Mandala bets on upscale apartments with kitchenette and living space.

 Starred tables and palace gastronomy

-Berlin counts 25 Michelin-starred restaurants (including 5 two-star and 1 three-star), but the palace gastronomic scene remains behind Paris or London.
-The best hotels bet more on neighbourhood restaurants that are accessible and cocktail bars that are on point than on in-house haute gastronomy.
+Berlin counts 25 Michelin-starred restaurants (including 5 two-star and 1 three-star), but the palace gastronomic scene lags behind Paris or London.
+The best hotels bet more on neighbourhood restaurants that are accessible and cutting-edge cocktail bars than on in-house fine dining.

 A few starred tables to know near the palaces: